-For the sake of simplicity, the jargon buster assumes that the fretting hand is on the left, and the picking or strumming hand is on the right.
+For the sake of simplicity, the jargon buster assumes that the fretting hand is on the left.
 If you play left-handed please accept my apologies!

 000 – small sized acoustic guitars, often called Parlour guitars.
 The “0” rating is used to describe the size and shape of some acoustic guitars.

 ¾ Guitar – a guitar which is only three-quarters of the size of its regular counterpart.
 Ideal for children or people with extra small hands.

 Accent – where a note is played with more stress or emphasis than the other notes so that it stands out.
 This is usually done by picking the string harder with the finger or a pick.

 Accented note – see Accent